June 30th

 In the entire world, can anyone find a person who has never seen any adversity in life?
 If he has seen no adversity, then, he has lived no life at all!
 Only when one sees hard times, does he truly appreciate and enjoy the value of all the blessings he has been bestowed with.

-Extending the same argument, there is no one who has never seen good times in life!
+Extending the same argument, no one has never seen good times in life at all!
 Along with that, comes the uncertainty of that pleasant time as well.
 There are no guarantees smooth sailing will continue forever.
-His ocean will be ruffled and the waves will make his ship wobble at one time or another.
+His ocean will be ruffled and the waves will become turbulent.
+This will make his ship wobble at one time or another.

-Change is the only thing that is constant!
+Change is the only constant thing!
 Change alone, isn't changing.
 Pain is inevitable, suffering is optional!
 Why fret about shortcomings or cling on to possessions then?
 Neither is permanent!

 pada vigrahaH: